HangZhou716/De/README.md

 Code version:1.0

 The code in "Code S1.md" is primarily used for standardization of expression levels and clustering analysis.
 The expression TPM matrix of different insects is available in Data S4.
-Before using, please convert the format of "Data S4.csv" to xlsx.
+Before using, please convert the format of "Supplementary Data 4.xlsx" to xlsx.